 According to BigCommerce, these platforms have grown over the last decade with the worldwide revenue increasing from 90 billion USD to around 340 billion USD between 2016 and 2020.

-IaaS are cloud-based and pay-as-you-go services including storage, virtualization and networking such as Rackspace, Digital Ocean and Google Compute Engine.
+IaaS is a cloud-based and pay-as-you-go service including storage, virtualization, and networking such as Rackspace, Digital Ocean, and Google Compute Engine.
 IaaS offers companies an alternative to on-premises physical infrastructure.
 With IaaS, companies can purchase resources when they need them rather than having to buy and manage hardware.

 The global market for cloud computing continues to grow